Sarah627/Java_miniatures/README.md

 - Read-Evaluate-Print Loop (REPL), which evaluates declarations, statements, and expressions as they are entered and immediately shows the results.

-- it's an interactive tool for quickly prototyping java code, all without the need for a `public static void main` or the need to compile your code before executing it.
+- it's an interactive tool for quickly prototyping Java code, all without the need for a `public static void main` or the need to compile your code before executing it.

 - it's super easy open your cmd or powershell and type jshell